okfn/website/docs/cloud/google-deploy.md

 **Notes: The staging environment is using the `min-instances` setting as 0.
 So if no one is using it, the first request might give you a 502 error until the service starts.**

-Stating files are at `okfn-org-staging` AWS S3 bucket (this should be moved to Google).
+Static files are at `okfn-org-staging` AWS S3 bucket (this should be moved to Google).
+**TODO: pending to migrate to Google Cloud Storage**